microsoft/ApplicationInsights-Kubernetes/examples/WorkerExample/Readme.md

 ![A image shows request telemetry with kubernetes properties](./images/RequestQuery.png)

-And this example will walk you through the key steps.
+And in this example, we will walk you through the key steps.

 ## Prerequisite